 Blacktown Youth College is required each year to report on student performance in the Higher School Certificate.
-Grades were submitted to NESA for each student in the HSC cohort for 2022.
+Grades were submitted to NESA for each student in the HSC cohort for 2023.
 NESA were also advised the details of 'N' Awards given where students did not meet the minimum course requirements.
-In 2022, the cohort size grew again with a total of 10 students, 8 from the Hebersham campus and 2 from the Lawson campus, eligible to receive their HSC qualification.